kubevirt/monitoring/docs/runbooks/LowReadyVirtControllersCount.md

 - Not enough memory on the cluster
 - Nodes are down
 - The API server is overloaded.
-For example, the scheduler might be under heavy load and therefore not completely available.
+For example, the scheduler might be under a heavy load and therefore not completely available.
 - Networking issues

 Identify the root cause and fix it, if possible.